Statutory Inspection of Anglican and Methodist Schools

 - How effective are the leadership and management of the school, as a church school?

-'A Framework for Inspection and Self-evaluation of Church of England and Methodist Schools' which sets out the organisation of SIAMS inspection nationally is available by clicking the above link, or by accessing the National Society website where all documents relating to the inspection process can be found.
+'A Framework for Inspection and Self-evaluation of Church of England and Methodist Schools' which sets out the organisation of SIAMS inspection nationally is available by clicking the above link, or by accessing the Church of England Education Office website where all documents relating to the inspection process can be found.

 The Diocesan Board has published guidance on the SIAMS inspection which can be downloaded by visiting the Members’ Area.

 The starting point for every inspection is the school's own evaluation of itself as a church school.
 Schools record evidence and form judgements on the four key questions which form the basis of SIAMS.
 This is an ongoing process involving different members of the school community.

 Southwark Diocesan Board of Education has produced a self-evaluation toolkit for its schools.
 This is available from the Members' Area.

 The role of the Diocese in SIAMS inspection

 The Diocesan Board manages the inspection of its schools in collaboration with the National Society.
 This includes: